 All seats were equipped with a pillow and blanket.
 This is not the normal case in short-haul flights.

 As everyone can expect a new wide-body jet has an entertainment system.
 This was the case with this plane too.

-Economy and Economy Comfort seats both had a similar entertainment system.
+Both Economy and Economy Comfort seats had a similar entertainment system.
 The screen was bright and moderately big.
 It was easy to be watched even on a bright day.
-The touch sensitivity of the screen was really good and there were no challenges to use the system.
+The touch sensitivity of the screen was really good and the system was user-friendly overall.
 The user interface was intuitive.
 There was not any ordinary remote control but the touch screen was the only way to control the system.

 However, the system had only a little content.
 It had many music channels but it was not possible to see song names beforehand or to choose a certain song.
 The movie selection was not that good either.
 For example, we did not find any Finnish movies that was quite disappointing.